 I am just so so tired.
 I love my job and I enjoy what I do but right now I am so tired that I do not care even a little bit.
 I want to lie in the sun and sleep.
 I want to read a book, do some craft, go for a walk, kiss Mr Rob.
 I think I need a holiday.

-Things to be grateful for 1.
-My week of horror has ended.
+1. My week of horror has ended.
 This included a visit from one of my main clients to discuss where the project is at and where it will go next, writing and submitting ethics protocols (huge, horrible and I don't want to talk about it anymore) and an interview for my own job.